 If you have lived life with and without a budget, you probably feel how different your money is.
 A budget can help you feel empowered and more on top of where your money goes.
 Not having a budget can do the opposite.
 It can stress you out and make you wonder what happened to all of your money, even when you just got paid!

 Is that not reason enough to need a budget?!
 Well, just in case it’s not, I’m sharing 5 reasons why everyone needs a budget.
-I would also highly encourage you to watch the video training session Breaking Through Your Budgeting Barriers to help you overcome your fears or negative mindset towards budgeting!
+I would also highly encourage you to listen to CGS Podcast Episode #3: Breaking Through The Stigma of Budgeting to help you overcome your fears or negative mindset towards budgeting!

 What is a budget?

 Before I dive into the reasons why everyone needs a budget, I want to quickly breakdown what a budget is.
 There’s a misconception that a budget is some scary process or thing that means a person can’t do anything or enjoy life.
 That is far from the truth.
 The reality is that a budget is simply a tool.
 A tool that shows you the money that should be coming in, the money that should be going out, and what’s left over after.

 It’s what you do with that information that determines whether you can or can’t afford to do what you want.
 The entire purpose of budgeting is to make sure that your current income covers your expenses and spending.
 It also tells you that you could be overdoing it when it comes to enjoying yourself.
 If you have certain financial goals you are working towards, a budget can help you get there.

 A budget is not a scary thing.
 In fact, it’s an enlightening thing!
 It can bring so much clarity to your financial situation.
 That alone can make you feel less stressed about money and more empowered to do what you’re supposed to do with your income.